Romans wrote curses – defixiones

 Sources

-Daniel Ogden, Magic, Witchcraft, and Ghosts in the Greek and Roman Worlds , 2002
+Daniel Ogden, Magic, Witchcraft, and Ghosts in the Greek and Roman Worlds, 2002

 IMPERIUM ROMANUM needs your support!

-If you like the content that I collect on the website and that I share on social media channels I will be grateful for the support.
-Even the smallest amounts will allow me to pay for further corrections, improvements on the site and pay the server.
+If you like the content I collect on the website and share it on social media channels, I will be grateful for your support.
+Even the smallest amounts will allow me to pay for further corrections and improvements on the site and pay for the server.

 Discover secrets of ancient Rome!

-If you want to be up to date with newest articles on website and discoveries from the world of ancient Rome, subscribe to the newsletter, which is sent each Saturday.
+If you want to be up to date with the newest articles on the website and discoveries from ancient Rome, subscribe to the newsletter, which is sent each Saturday.